What Is Authorisation in SOC 2?

 - Mapping Responsibilities: Align every role with defined control mapping requirements so that permissions strictly correspond to actual operational needs.

-- Preventing Permission Creep: A well-organized taxonomy minimizes overlaps, ensuring that privileges do not accumulate unnecessarily over time.
+- Preventing Permission Creep: A well-organized taxonomy minimises overlaps, ensuring that privileges do not accumulate unnecessarily over time.

-Beyond standard definitions, roles require tailoring to meet your organization’s unique operational nuances.
+Beyond standard definitions, roles require tailoring to meet your organisation’s unique operational nuances.
 Streamline the process by integrating these principles:

 - Role Flexibility: Adapt roles to mirror the specific nuances of your workflows.
 Fine-tune each assignment based on differentiated task requirements.